WilliamRossCrane/Code-Challange-Solutions/Programming_Concepts/Object_Oriented_Programming/Interview_Questions.md

         result = MathUtils.add(5, 3)  # Output: 8
 14. Explain the concept of composition in OOP.
+    a.
+Complex objects are built together by combining similar objects, creating a has-a relationship rather than inheriting properties and behaviours.
 15. What are design patterns and why are they important in OOP?
+    a.
+Design patterns are reusable solutions for common probles in software design particularly in OOP acting as blueprints for solving reaccurding challenges.